Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 fixed.
 - No proof certificate.
 An UNSAT verdict is trusted from the solver.
-Emitting DRUP certificates and checking them independently is feasible — PySAT produced a 317-line proof for the adder miter when I tested it — but not implemented.
+Emitting DRUP certificates and checking them independently is feasible — PySAT produced a 317-line proof for the adder miter when we tested it — but not implemented.

 ## Conclusion